Flows on the PGL(V)-Hitchin component: Abstract

 \section{Abstract}

-In this article we define new flows on the Hitchin components for $\PSL(n,\mathbb{R})$.
+In this article we define new flows on the Hitchin components for $\PGL(V)$.
 Special examples of these flows are associated to simple closed curves on the surface and give generalized twist flows.
 Other examples, so called eruption flows, are associated to pair of pants in $S$ and capture new phenomena which are not present in the case when $n=2$.
-In a companion paper to this article \cite{SunZhang} two of the authors develop new tools to compute the Goldman symplectic form on the Hitchin component.
-Using this computation we determine a global Darboux coordinate system on the Hitchin component.
+We determine a global coordinate system on the Hitchin component.
+Using the computation of the Goldman symplectic form on the Hitchin component, that is developed by two of the authors in a companion paper to this article \cite{SunZhang}, this gives a global Darboux coordinate system on the Hitchin component.